EvoluxBR/verto-docs/_posts/2018-06-19-adding-h264-support.md

 order: 17
 ---

-While the default configured video codec for video in Verto is VP8, H264 is also supported, and requires just a few small configuration changes.
+While the default configured video codec in Verto is VP8, H264 is also supported, and requires just a few small configuration changes.

 ## Build/load mod_av